 Our Analysis and Test Results

 The Black Diamond Bipod bivy has many noteworthy features.
 While we didn't find it to be the easiest to pitch or best design for weather protection, it did a pretty good job overall.
 While it has good weather protection once deployed, it was difficult to set up in a storm without getting moisture inside.
-Along the same design issue lines, we didn't like that to get the maximum space and usability the bivy needed to be staked out.
-Our philosophy is that when taking a bivy sack, we are putting ourselves in an environment where staking out might not be possible, and we expect our gear to work well regardless.
+Along the same design issue lines, we didn't like that to get the maximum space and usability, the bivy needed to be staked out.
+Our philosophy is that when taking a bivy sack, we put ourselves in an environment where staking out might not be possible, and we expect our gear to work well regardless.

 Once the Bipod was deployed, we felt safe and sound inside.
 There was ample space to store extra gear at the head and foot to keep everything out of the elements.
 The taped seams functioned fantastically, keeping water from creeping through joints and seams between the floor and ceiling of the bivy.
 On the negative side, the entrance of the bivy requires you to open the top and side of the bivy.
 This causes problems if you're setting the bivy up during a storm or have to get in and out for any reason.
-If you're ultimately concerned with superior weather protection even before you get in the bivy, we like the Outdoor Research Alpine, as it has incredible weather protection, weighs a similar amount as the BD Bipod, and has a clever opening/venting and pole system.

 The BD Bipod bivy had ample space inside to accommodate a person and a fair amount of gear.
 We even had space to read inside the bivy as a storm raged on outside.
-As one of the two bivies in our test that had poles to keep the bivy lofted above the user, it had a huge advantage over the rest of the field as far as comfort.
+As one of the bivies in our test that had poles to keep the bivy lofted above the user, it has a huge advantage over the rest of the field as far as comfort.